Heart valve disease

 Tests to diagnose heart valve disease may include:

 - Chest X-ray.
 A chest X-ray shows the heart and lungs.
-The test can tell if the heart is larger than usual or if there is fluid around the lungs.
+The test can show if the heart is larger than usual or if there is fluid around the lungs.
 Fluid could be due to some types of heart valve disease.

 Heart valve disease stages

-After testing confirms a diagnosis of heart valve disease, your health care team may tell you the stage of disease.
+After testing confirms a diagnosis of heart valve disease, your healthcare team may tell you the stage of disease.
 Staging helps determine the most appropriate treatment.

 Heart valve disease is staged into four basic groups: